MSPA Volunteer Opportunities

 Listed below are committee descriptions and volunteer needs to help you find what might be of matching interest.
 Refer to the MSPA Council page to see the responsibility structure.
 Feel free to contact the respective VPs for any additional questions.
 THANK YOU!

 Help introduce the wonders of Menlo to prospective students and their families.
 This committee supports the Admissions Office to host the Open Houses (two each for Middle and Upper Schools).
 The events are typically held October through December.
 The committee volunteers also help on the ISEE test days (January) and MS Welcome Day (May).

 The Menlo Creative Arts Department needs parent volunteers to support the teachers and activities in each area of the arts, such as costumes, snacks on rehearsal days, refreshments at performances, event logistics, or other help.

-- US Creative Arts Department support is coordinated by the Arts Alliance chair who identifies and supports lead volunteers throughout the year (check school calendar for event dates).
+- US Creative Arts Department support is coordinated by the Arts Alliance chair who identifies and supports lead volunteers throughout the year (check the school calendar for event dates).

 - MS Creative Arts Department support needs are: Annual MS/US Dance Concert (mid-March), Drama Productions (Fall, Winter, and Spring), and Music Concerts (Holiday and Spring).